 The Pension Scams Industry Group (PSIG) has published an Interim Practitioner Guide and accompanying Short Summary which sets out the main due diligence steps that pensions practitioners should carry out when assessing a pension transfer.

-The Interim Guide follows the April 2021 Combating Pension Scams Code of Good Practice Version 2.2 and reflects the November 2021 transfer regulations (see our Insight).
+The Interim Guide follows the April 2021 Combating Pension Scams Code of Good Practice Version 2.2 and reflects the November 2021 transfer regulations (see our insight).
 It contains only one interim updated part of the code, the Practitioner guide.
-All of the code will be revised hopefully by the end of 2023 after the Department for Work and Pensions (DWP) has completed its review of the regulations which should take place by May 2023 (see our Insight).
+All of the code will be revised hopefully by the end of 2023 after the Department for Work and Pensions (DWP) has completed its review of the regulations which should take place by May 2023 (see our insight).

 The Interim Guide is split into different parts relating to statutory transfers, discretionary ones and further guidance.